-1 – EndNote
+1 – Paperpile

 EndNote works brilliantly if you’re interested in searching online publication databases and managing publications.
 And it’s also a great tool for managing bibliographies and references while writing essays and articles.
 Available for Windows as well as Mac, it holds the ability to export citation libraries in the form of plain text, Rich Text Format, HTML and XML.
 EndNote can be tried for free, but you’ll need to shell out some cash in order to access it fully.
 Enterprise subscriptions and a student version make up for the available options.
 EndNote also has a companion app for iOS.

-2 – Zotero
+3 – Zotero

 The makers of this program like Mendeley prefer referring to it as a personal research assistant, and we do believe they’re quite right in saying that.
 Its unique ability is that it automatically detects content in your web browser, and allows you to swiftly insert it in your personal library with a single click.
-And it does not limit itself to text, for it provides support even for images, audio, video, snapshots and other things.
-And the great news is that it’s free and open-source, while its online syncing capability, its bibliography features and integration with Microsoft Word, LibreOffice, OpenOffice.org Writer and NeoOffice make it quite a desirable option for Windows, Mac and Linux users.
+And it does not limit itself to text, for it provides support even for images, audio, video, snapshots, and other things.
+And the great news is that it’s free and open-source, while its online syncing capability, its bibliography features and integration with Microsoft Word, LibreOffice, OpenOffice.org Writer, and NeoOffice make it quite a desirable option for Windows, Mac, and Linux users.

-3 – BibDesk
+4 – BibDesk

 Aimed only at Mac, BibDesk is an intuitive bibliography and reference management software.
-Yet another free and open source program in this list, it provides a front-end for creating, editing, managing as well as searching BibTeX databases.
+Yet another free and open-source program in this list, it provides a front-end for creating, editing, managing as well as searching BibTeX databases.
 Its integration with external databases like PubMed, the US Library of Congress and Web of Science proves to be quite resourceful.
-And despite the fact that it has been crafted to export in the BibTeX format to be used in LaTeX documents, it also possesses the ability to export citations formatted in any other citation style in plain text, RTF, HTML and RSS.
+And despite the fact that it has been crafted to export in the BibTeX format to be used in LaTeX documents, it also possesses the ability to export citations formatted in any other citation style in plain text, RTF, HTML, and RSS.

-4 – Qiqqa
+5 – Qiqqa

 Apart from its own PDF reference management tools, Qiqqa also features a citation manager and a mind map brainstorming tool to provide you with further help in your tasks.
 Its cloud-based web libraries enable researchers as well as their groups to store, synchronize and collaborate on their PDF documents with annotations, tags and comments, making it a superb app similar to Mendeley for them to have a look at.
-You get access to a bevy of features in its free version, but its Premium and Premium Plus editions which need you to shell out some coin open up new doors altogether.
+You get access to a bevy of features in its free version, but it’s Premium and Premium Plus editions that need you to shell out some coin open up new doors altogether.
 Qiqqa is available for Windows and Android.

-5 – Papers
+6 – Papers

 Our next pick is a Windows and Mac utility which is an excellent source for finding papers and citations.
 It’s basically a huge database for papers from all around the globe which you can search through.
 This software allows you to read them in full screen, highlight and keep notes as well as sync them to your iPad or iPhone.
 Moreover, you can even cite them in word processors and share them with your colleagues.
-Papers can be downloaded in the form of a free 30-day trail, but beyond that, you’ll need to pay if you wish to keep using it further.
+Papers can be downloaded in the form of a free 30-day trial, but beyond that, you’ll need to pay if you wish to keep using it further.

-6 – JabRef
+7 – JabRef

 One more interesting program like Mendeley is JabRef, and just like BibDesk, this one too utilizes BibTeX as its native format.
-It is a free and open source program written in Java and available for Windows, Linux and Mac.
+It is a free and open-source program written in Java and available for Windows, Linux and Mac.
 A simple interface is one of JabRef’s many advantages.
 This software possesses advanced grouping options which let you arrange reference entries clearly, based on keywords or general search terms

-7 – RefWorks
+8 – RefWorks

-The seventh and final reference management software on our list is a web-based tool which provides immense help in an online research management, writing and collaboration.
+The seventh and final reference management software on our list is a web-based tool that provides immense help in online research management, writing, and collaboration.
 This centrally-hosted program is intuitive and proves to be quite easy to access.
 It comes equipped with a useful tool called RefGrab-It which has been designed by its makers to capture bibliographic information from websites such as Amazon, Google Scholar, PubMed, the BBC, USA Today, Wikipedia, The New York Times and the Los Angeles Times.
 However, this trait works only with Firefox and Internet Explorer browsers.
 RefWorks is a paid software, but it does have a trial version for testing.